-Perspective is arguably the most powerful of the three things we control.
-How we view God will have an enormous impact on our ability to choose to trust him.
+Perspective is arguably the most powerful of the three things we can control.
+How we view God will have an enormous impact on our ability to choose to trust Him.
 And the actions we take will inevitably be shaped by the perspective we choose.

 The world has a perspective.
 And if we adopt the world’s perspective, it is inevitable that we will choose actions that are worldly.
 Which will result in great loss for us.